777arc/PySDR/README.md

 make html-ukraine
 ```

-In _build there should be an index.html that represents the main page of the site
+In _build there should be an index.html that represents the main page of the English site

 Note: on one machine I had to add `~/.local/bin` to PATH

 ### Windows

-(this wont include the French version):
+To build the English version:

 ```
 sphinx-build -b html -D imgmath_latex="C:\Program Files\MiKTeX 2.9\miktex\bin\x64\latex.exe" . _build